The Maddie's® Executive Leader Fellowship at Austin Pets Alive! and Austin Animal Center

 Qualifications and eligibility

 - Minimum of three years of management or leadership experience

 - Demonstrated ability to manage projects, write policies or procedures and lead change in an organization

 - Commitment to saving the lives and providing options for all dogs and cats

 - Demonstrate a strong ability for oral and written communication

 - Ability to articulate a vision for animal welfare that is consistent with No Kill values

 - Experience working or volunteering in a shelter or rescue

 - A clear understanding and commitment to the values of no-kill and desire to improve the current sheltering system in the United States by ending euthanasia for space and convenience

-The Maddie’s® Executive Leadership Fellowship described on this website are subject to the Civil Rights Act of 1964 and the Americans with Disabilities Act of 1990, which provide that no citizen of the United States may, on the grounds of race, sex, color, religion, age, national origin, or disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.
+The Maddie’s® Executive Leader Fellowship described on this website are subject to the Civil Rights Act of 1964 and the Americans with Disabilities Act of 1990, which provide that no citizen of the United States may, on the grounds of race, sex, color, religion, age, national origin, or disability, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance.